Kamnik–Savinja Alps: Mountains and passes

 In total, 28 peaks surpass 2,000 m.
-The total area of the Slovene part is about 900 km^{2}.
+The total area of the Slovene part is about 900 km2.
 About three-quarters of the area is covered with forest, and many of the higher peaks are bleak and rocky.

 The most important passes are the Seebergsattel (Jezersko sedlo) between Austrian Carinthia and Slovenia's Municipality of Jezersko, as well as the Pavlič Pass.
 On the Slovenian side, there is a skiing area, whereas tourism in the Vellach Valley focuses on health spas.